 I remember the solid, sticky traybakes that he used to make and share with us.
 I remember photographs drying, pegged over the bath.
 I remember his patience telling us an elaborate folk story contained in a single Chinese character.
 My incredulity that so many complicated details could be contained in the individual brush strokes that combined together to construct the artistry of the character and the incidents of the story.

 The LYC Gallery was near Hadrian’s Wall, in the wild, debatable lands between England and Scotland.
 My parents were friends of Li and we used to visit him in the house that had been a gallery.
 My brother and I played in the garden, which rose steeply from the back of the house to what – for us – was a maze of pathways.
 The garden was full of eggshells.
 As children it felt as though the garden might crack open to produce new life or perhaps there was some exciting creature buried there.
-I wonder now, as an enthusiastic gardener, if that was an attempt to ward off slugs!
+I wonder now, if that was an attempt to ward off slugs!

 In Manchester, we sat and watched a short film that has been made by Helen Petts.
 An exploration of the house in its setting.
 Capturing some of the lingering sadness that taints the space that Li was unable to escape.